f3d-app/f3d/README.md

 # Support

 F3D is developed by a team of passionate devs.
-Please use F3D and star it on github to support us!
+Please use F3D, star it on github or even become a [sponsor](https://github.com/sponsors/f3d-app) to support us!

 # Acknowledgments